code7410/math-quiz-app/README.md

 ---

-✨ _This was Aayan’s first Python project.
+✨ _This is my first Python project.
 More coming soon!_